 We cannot prepare our children for all the challenges that they will face, but we can help train them to think about their choices, their views, and their actions through a biblical lens.
-Let me introduce you to the Wesleyan Quadrilateral as a tool to help your child think critically about different sources of authority & empower them to make wiser decisions.
+Use Wesleyan quadrilateral as a tool to help your child think critically about different sources of authority & empower them to make wiser decisions.

 How do we go about deciding if is something is right or wrong?
 What criteria do we use to compare different ideas and determine which one we will believe?

 There is a fantastic tool available to you to help you think critically about ideas and to equip you to lead your children in discernment as well.
 This tool is popularly known as the Wesleyan Quadrilateral.
 (Although attributed to John Wesley, it was the work of Albert Outler.)

 We lack the tools to step back and critically look at our opinions and the sources of authority we used to make to form them.
 The Wesleyan Quadrilateral gives a way to get that conversation started.

-The Sections of the Wesleyan Quadrilateral
+The Four-Fold Sections of the Wesleyan Quadrilateral

 We are influenced and shaped by the thoughts and ideas of the world around us.
 Often those ideas are competing, and we have to decide to whom we are going to listen.

 We have to discern whose voice or position hold more weight for us – has more authority.
 Admittedly, we listen to the advice of some friends more than other friends based off of their track record.